yadlapraveen/Smart-Agro-Project/README.md

 # Smart Agro - E-commerce Platform
-## Built with Vanilla HTML, CSS, and JavaScript
+## Built with HTML, CSS, and JavaScript

 This is a complete rebuild of the Smart Agro platform using vanilla HTML, CSS, and JavaScript for the frontend, with Node.js Express backend and MySQL database.